Samsung/tizen-docs/docs/application/native/getting-started/wearable-watch/first-app-watch.md

            ![Application running in the emulator](media/watch_run_face_wn.png)

         While the application is running, the **Log** view in the Tizen Studio shows the log, debug, and exception messages from the methods defined in the log macros.
-To see the view, in the Tizen Studio menu, go to **Window &gt; Show View &gt; Log**.
+To see the view, in the Tizen Studio menu, go to **Window \> Show View \> Log**.

 For more information on using the emulator features, see [Using Emulator Control Keys, Menu, and Panel](../../../tizen-studio/common-tools/emulator-control-panel.md) and [Using Extended Emulator Features](../../../tizen-studio/common-tools/emulator-features.md).